foj64/web-crawler/README.md

 - Crawl websites and extract pages
 - Store crawl history in SQLite
 - RESTful APIs for managing and using the crawler
+- Estimate the number of pages to be extracted from a URL using Machine Learning

 ## Prerequisites